DanielDmlee/Pelion_CM_QucikStart/README.md

 This guide provides a quick introduction to the Pelion Connectivity Management Platform and Mbed Online Compiler.

 This guide shows you how to:

 * Activate a SIM card using Pelion Connectivity Management
 * Import an example application for your device using the Mbed Online Compiler
 * Make a change to an example application using the Mbed Online Compiler
 * Upload an application to your device
 * Verify that your device is connected to the internet using Pelion Connectivity Management

-Let's sign in to [Pelion Connectivity Management](http://stream.iot-x.com/)!
+Let's sign in to [Pelion Connectivity Management](http://stream.iot-x.com/) portal!
 <center>
 <img src="./Pictures/PelionCM_Path.gif"></img>
 </center>